Edinburgh cycle hire scheme launch delayed until autumn

 However, no details of hire prices have been announced.

-Today's announcement of the deal for the city council-run Transport for Edinburgh (TfE) scheme comes a month after The Scotsman revealed London "Boris Bikes" operator Serco had won the contest to operate it
+Today's launch of the city council-run Transport for Edinburgh (TfE) scheme comes a month after The Scotsman revealed London "Boris Bikes" operator Serco had won the contest to operate the scheme.

 They reckon the scheme could eventually be expanded to 2,000 bikes.